How to Change Your Tax Withholdings — and When to Do It

-3. You Get a Hefty Refund — or Owe Uncle Sam
+3. You Get a Hefty Tax Refund — or Owe Uncle Sam

 On the flip side, if you find out you owe money at tax time, adjusting your withholdings might keep you from desperately scrounging in the couch for spare change during your spring cleaning spree.

 Need a cheat sheet?
-The IRS provides a handy tax withholding calculator tool, which can tell you whether your forms are in need of an adjustment.
+Have we mentioned that the IRS provides a handy tax withholding calculator tool?
+The calculator can tell you whether your forms are in need of an adjustment.
 It’ll only take a few minutes, but you’ll want to gather your recent pay stubs and last year’s tax return before you get started.